Dave Myers (presenter): Legacy

 A memorial motorcycle ride took place on 7 April 2024, when about 6,000 bikers rode from Beverley in East Riding of Yorkshire to Scarborough in North Yorkshire, to pay tribute and raise funds for Cancer Research UK.
 King said "Many many thanks for remembering Dave in this way.
 He would have loved it."

 On 8 June 2024 thousands of bikers travelled from London to Myers' home town of Barrow-in-Furness, for "Dave Day".
 His wife Lili organised the event after friends and family asked if there would be a motorcycle ride in his memory.
 The event raised money for NSPCC Childline and The Institute of Cancer Research, with donations being split evenly between the two charities.
 Organisers had predicted that some 20,000 motorcyclists would participate, but the eventual estimate was more than 45,000.

 On 14 September 2024, the first episode of the 22nd series of Strictly Come Dancing was dedicated to the memory of both Myers and former professional dancer Robin Windsor, who died a week earlier.

+The BBC broadcast a celebration of his career, and recount of "Dave Day" in a documentary Hairy Bikers: You'll Never Ride Alone in November 2024.